The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Discussion

 The evolutionary path that the system J1000+0234 will follow can be discussed in terms of cluster formation and the assembly of local elliptical galaxies.
 We first use the predictions from cosmological simulations in \citet{chiang13} to verify if J1000+0234 matches the expected observational signatures of galaxy proto-clusters.
-Based on the results shown in Figure\,\ref{fig:environment_vta}, the overdensity around J1000+0234 extends out to a 5cMpc radius (10cMpc diameter) where $\delta_{\rm g}\approx1$.
-Comparing with the results from \citet{chiang13} for a (15\,cMpc)$^{3}$ volume, that is the one that resembles the most to our observations, we find that the overdensity around J1000+0234 at $z=4.5$ has a $\sim20$\% probability to evolve into a galaxy cluster with a total mass of $\approx 10^{14}\,M_\odot$ at $z=0$.
-This scenario would be also consistent with the evolutionary link between $z>3$ SMGs and their descendant, massive elliptical galaxies at $z=0$ \citep{geach05, toft14, stach21} that preferentially reside at the center of galaxy clusters.
-Such a scenario involves the abrupt cessation of star formation in $z>3$ dusty starbursts \citep[][]{jones17} that subsequently merge with \emph{quenched} satellite galaxies \citep[e.g., ][]{dave17}.
-In the case of J1000$+$0234, there exists observational evidence of the evolution of this system into a local early-type galaxy.
-First, the expected growth in mass and size of the SMG J1000$+$0234$-$North, including the contribution of minor mergers, broadly agrees with the properties of the compact quiescent galaxies at $z\approx2$ \citep{gomez-guijarro18} that are the progenitors of local massive ellipticals.
+Based on the results shown in Figure\,\ref{fig:environment_vta}, the overdensity around J1000+0234 extends out to a 5cMpc radius (10cMpc diameter) where { $\delta_{\rm g}\approx0.5$}.
+Comparing with the results from \citet{chiang13} for a (15\,cMpc)$^{3}$ volume, that is the one that resembles the most to our observations, we find that the overdensity around J1000+0234 at $z=4.5$ has a { low probability} ($<20$\%) to evolve into a galaxy cluster with a total mass of $\approx 10^{14}\,M_\odot$ at $z=0$. { In that event, the J1000$+$0234 system} would be consistent with the { proposed} evolutionary link between $z>3$ SMGs and their descendant, massive elliptical galaxies at $z=0$ \citep{geach05, toft14, stach21} that preferentially reside at the center of galaxy clusters.
+Such a scenario involves the abrupt cessation of star formation in $z>3$ dusty starbursts \citep[][]{jones17} that subsequently merge with \emph{quenched} satellite galaxies \citep[e.g., ][]{dave17}. { As previously discussed by \citet{gomez-guijarro18} and \citet{fraternali21}, there exists indirect evidence suggesting a possible evolution of J1000$+$0234 into a local early-type galaxy.} First, the expected growth in mass and size of the SMG J1000$+$0234$-$North, including the contribution of minor mergers, broadly agrees with the properties of the compact quiescent galaxies at $z\approx2$ \citep{gomez-guijarro18} that are the progenitors of local massive ellipticals.
 Second, the inner potential well of the SMG J1000$+$0234$-$North, probed by the [C{\sc ii}] kinematics, is comparable with that of the most massive early-type galaxies in the local universe \citep{fraternali21}, providing dynamical evidence of the evolutionary link between the J1000$+$0234 system and local ellipticals.

 While the observational results presented here suggest that J1000+0234 reside at the center of a potential proto-cluster, the mechanisms that can suppress star formation in the central SMG J1000+0234$-$North remain unclear.
 A plausible scenario might involve "mass quenching".
 Galaxies with stellar masses a factor $\sim 2$ larger than J1000+0234$-$North (i.e., $M_\star\sim 10^{10.5}\,M_\odot$, with dark matter halos $\sim 10^{12}\, M_\odot$) are expected to form a hot gas corona that can shut off the gas supply from the cosmic web and prevent the cooling of gas \citep[][and references therein]{gabor10}.
 The activity of an AGN, like the one inferred for J1000+0234$-$North, can act as an additional heating source \citep[e.g.,][]{croton06}, suppressing the formation of stars in such massive galaxies.